For more ELYSIUM’S PASSAGE Blog Post links, go to

 ‘Yes, of course, Mo.
 After getting me on your side, now you’re muddying the waters again.’

-‘Also realize,’ Eli said, ‘what’s known in the higher spiritual domains remains beyond comprehension until it’s spiritually discerned.
+‘Also realise,’ Eli said, ‘what’s known in the higher spiritual domains remains beyond comprehension until it’s spiritually discerned.
 As I said before, truth is truth and nothing else.
 It can never be distorted or obstructed.
 When you no longer hold to limiting beliefs, you’ll find what you once assumed to be impossible now becomes possible… as you found this morning.
 This is how miracles occur on earth.’

 ‘You mean like turning water into wine?’
 I asked.

 I realised how unprepared I was for this strange new world and how much remained for me to learn about its inner workings.
 Though I was eager to discover all I could before returning home, I knew it wouldn’t be easy.
-I found it difficult to understand the interrelationship of material and spiritual concepts where there was no duality.
+I found it challenging to understand the interrelationship of material and spiritual concepts where there was no duality.

 Mo and Eli kept telling me to be patient; there was no need to understand everything at once since that wouldn’t be possible.
 Much of what I needed to learn, they suggested, couldn’t be learned; only discovered.
 Until then, they assured me they would continue to assist me until I was ready to move on to new heights of discovery beyond the Summit.
 I wondered what that might mean: what heights, what discoveries?